abmojahed/design-patterns-for-humans/README.md

 c1.someInt = 1;
 c1.someString = "someString1";

-// Perform a shallow copy of c1 and assign it to c2.
+// Perform a shadow copy of c1 and assign it to c2.
-SomeComponent c2 = c1.ShallowCopy();
+SomeComponent c2 = c1.ShadowCopy();

 // Make a deep copy of c1 and assign it to c3.
 SomeComponent c3 = c1.DeepCopy();